kyma-project/kyma/docs/02-get-started/00-task-provision-cluster.md

 ---
 <!-- this is surely mentioned in Basic Tasks/Get Started -->

-To provision a k3s cluster, run:
+To provision a k3d cluster, run:

 ```
-kyma alpha provision k3s
+kyma provision k3d
 ```
-If you want to define the name of your k3s cluster and pass arguments to the Kubernetes API server (for example, to log to stderr), run:
+If you want to define the name of your k3d cluster and pass arguments to the Kubernetes API server (for example, to log to stderr), run:

 ```
-kyma alpha provision k3s --name='custom_name' --server-args='--alsologtostderr'
+kyma provision k3d --name='custom_name' --server-args='--alsologtostderr'
 ```